TimmyTurner51/2D-Minecraft-CE-C-/README.md

 # 2D-Minecraft-CE-C-
 A remake of my 2D Minecraft CE program (originally coded in ICE).
 This time it's in C, meaning it can be better and faster!

-Developed By: Me (TimmyTurner51 or TimmyTurner62 on www.cemetech.net, LogicalJoe, and IcyBeckaCrafter.
+Developed By: Me (TimmyTurner51 or TimmyTurner62 on www.cemetech.net, LogicalJoe, IcyBeckaCrafter, and Rayorama.

 Platforms: TI-84 Plus CE.